wusai2333/trib/doc/lab1.md

 the given address, and serve as an http RPC server.
 The server needs to register the back-end key-value pair object under the name `Storage`.

+## Testing

+Both the `trib` and `triblab` repository comes with a makefile with some handy command line shorthands, and also some basic testing code.

+Under the `trib` directory, if you type `make test`, you should see that the test runs and all passed.

+Under the `triblab` directory, if you type `make test` however, you would see the test fails with a todo panic if you have not implement.

+You should implement the logic and try to pass those test cases.
+If you pass those, you should be fairly confident that you can get at least 30% of the credits for Lab1 (unless you are cheating in some way).

+However, the test that comes with the repository is very basic and simple.
+Though you don't have to, you should really write more test cases to make sure your implementation matches the specification.

+For more information on writing test cases in Go language, please read the [testing](http://golang.org/pkg/testing/) package document page.

 ## Starting Hints